nextras/orm/docs/entity-sti.md

 ]);
 ```

-The relationship itself point to a specific entity name, so the filtering expression will be evaluated deterministically.
-Only the starting class name has to be defined, if the property is not shared.
+The relationship itself points to a specific entity name, so the filtering expression will be evaluated deterministically.
+Only the starting class name has to be defined if the property is not shared.